Ijee/Amazeing/README.md

 -   Implements 21+ algorithms for maze creation and traversal.
 -   Extensive control over algorithm execution (autoplay, iteration history, etc.).
--   Paintable grid graph for custom maze creation.
+-   Paintable grid to create or alter your existing maze.
--   Easy import/export feature.
+-   Easy import/export feature at any stage of the algorithm execution.
--   Statistics tracking during algorithm execution.
+-   Statistics tracking during the algorithm execution.
--   "Learn More" page with general info and additional resources. (soon™)
+-   Learn page with general information and additional resources.
 -   Available as a Progressive Web App (PWA).

 ---